thomassabbe/drone-object-detection-using-haar-cascades/README.md

 ------------ | -------------
 def create_transformation | _Name_: Main and only definition to create a series of augmented images.

-*/* parameters
+*/* parameters necessary to use function

 Parameter name | Context
 ------------ | -------------
-path_to_importfolder| Folder with images that need to be augmented path_to_exportfolder | Folder where augmented images should be stored start_number | Starting number for image output.
+path_to_importfolder| Folder with images that need to be augmented. path_to_exportfolder | Folder where augmented images should be stored. start_number | Starting number for image output.
 Change to something else than 0 if you would perform Data Augmentation multiple times in the same folder. repeat_variable | How many times the same image needs to be augmented.
 For ex.: 101 sample pictures will result into 2020 pictures, if repeat_variable is  set to 20.
 	Attention: no return variable(s) exist for this function!